mmb-carb/ESTA/docs/USERS_GUIDE.md

 The purpose of this config section is to allow users to define which counties, states, or other regions they are modeling.

-For instance, if you wanted to select all 58 counties in California, you might do:
+For instance, if you wanted to select all 69 GAIs in California, you might do:

-    regions: 1..58
+    regions: 1..69

 Of if you wanted to just select one region (say, Santa Barbara county):